tavrelkate/ford-fulkerson/README.md

     node_5 = FordFulkerson::Node.new('5')
     node_6 = FordFulkerson::Node.new('S2') # consumer

 Then we'll add edges to this nodes.
-The `FordFulkerson::Node` add_edge takes exactly two arguments: an object of `FordFulkerson::Node` (node), and a value of edge to between nodes
+The `FordFulkerson::Node` `add_edge` takes exactly two arguments: an object of `FordFulkerson::Node` (node), and a value of edge between nodes

     node_0.add_edge(node_1, 10)
     node_0.add_edge(node_3, 2)